naala89/apiopenstudio/includes/wiki/developers/coding-standards.md

 Coding standards
 ================

-ApiOpenStidio adheres to the PSR-12 Extended coding style.
+ApiOpenStudio adheres to the PSR-12 Extended coding style.

 See [PSR-12][psr_12] for the full formal definition